yagoferrer/map-tools/README.md

 ```

 ### Start by loading the Map Async
-There is no need to include the Google Maps `<script>` tag. **map-tools** will load the file for you asynchronously.
-Setting a callback function to notify you when the Map is fully loaded it will help you to do things that depend on the Map.
+You can load the Google Maps JavaScript file asynchronously.
+This is useful if you are planning on loading the Map on a different view from the Homepage.
+Setting a callback function will help you to now when the Map is ready to be used.

 ```javascript
 var map = new mapTools({
   id: 'mymap',